Sorrento, Victoria: Sport

-Season 2023/24 Sorrento Cricket Club have appointed former Victorian state player and Melbourne Stars player Sebastien Gotch and also recruited former Victorian U/17 & U/19 player Luke Kranzbruhler in what shapes up to be an exciting season for the Sharks.

 The original Macfarlan Reserve pavilion was erected in 1935 with a terraced grandstand upstairs.
 It was demolished and completely rebuilt in 1984 and re-opened as the Robert (Bob) Keegan pavilion in 1985.
 Several balconies have been added since.
 Plans exist to add a gymnasium when funds are available.

 The Sorrento Tennis Club originally occupied the land beside the Museum and is a sunken garden today.
 It was relocated to its current site in the 1960s followed by the Scout Hall and fire track a decade or so later.
 Netball courts, a skate park and basketball stadium followed creating a single sports complex together with the lawn bowls rinks.

 Golfers play at the course of the Sorrento Golf Club on Langford Road.

 Sorrento Cemetery

 Dame Nellie Melba sang to raise funds for cemetery gates which rusted over time and were taken down and dumped at the tip where they were souvenired and used as a garden ornament.
 Notable interments include Federal Senator John Button, Member of the Legislative Assembly of Victoria, Vin Heffernan, actor Sophie Heathcote, naturalist Edith Coleman, cricketer Shane Warne and Dame Zara Bate, the wife of former Prime Minister of Australia Harold Holt who disappeared at nearby Cheviot Beach.
 Ronald Joseph Walker AC CBE was an Australian businessman best known for his work in managing sporting events.
 As well as serving as Lord Mayor of Melbourne from 1974 to 1976.